amadeus737/TMProAnimator/README.md

 On the TMP_Testing component in the Inspector, modify the sentence that you'd like displayed.
 Standard text and supported TextMeshPro tags are supported.
 You may also enter custom commands using the following template:

-"<command : a0, f0x, f0y, a1, f1x, f1y> text <\/command>"
+<i><command : a0, f0x, f0y, a1, f1x, f1y> text <\/command><\i>

 where,
 - command   = the command tag itself.
 Two commands are currently supported -> "wave" and "jitter"
 - :         = the separator between the command tag and parameter fields
 - a0        = the amplitude applied to the updated function evaluation
 - f0x       = the frequency applied to the x-component of the updated function evaluation
 - f0y       = the frequency applied to the y-component of the updated function evaluation
 - a1        = the amplitude applied to the previous function evaluation
 - f1x       = the frequency applied to the x-component of the previous function evaluation
 - f1y       = the frequency applied to the y-component of the previous function evaluation
+- text      = the text string that the animation is applied to
+- \\command = closing token for text animation command